Communication

 Think about all the elements going into an organization.
 Communication plays an integral part at multiple levels: crafting a brand, reaching out to the community, broadcasting internal and external messages, encouraging collaboration between teams and resolving conflicts.

 Mizzou’s program harnesses your curiosity in the written and spoken word, media and group dynamics to elevate your skills for today’s rapidly-paced and evolving workplace, touching on both traditional methods and current digital tools.
-Reflecting this, the Department of Communication embraces diversity of experiences, thought and perspective to nurture your academic progress and foster your career success.
+Reflecting this, the Department of Communication embraces a variety of experiences, thoughts and perspectives to nurture your academic progress and foster your career success.
 Understand what to expect as a student in the online bachelor’s in communication program:

 • Gain a broad range of skills to become a communications expert, including writing and evaluating messages for a variety of audiences and contexts, developing more convincing arguments and seeing written and verbal forms as tools of advocacy.